-One of the charms of walking in this area is to see the homes on some of the two dozen or so "courts" that connect Bayside Walk to Mission Boulevard.
+One of the charms of walking in this area is to see the homes of some of the two dozen or so "courts" that connect Bayside Walk to Mission Boulevard.
+Small wood cottages are still common here.
 Take a few minutes at least to peek down, and preferably stroll a few yards down, several of these courts.

 Part way along, Bayside Walk crosses Santa Clara Place, which leads to Santa Clara Point.
-In case you'd like to go out on the bay, there are shops on Santa Clara Point that offer motorboat and sailboat rentals, along with sailing, waterskiing, and windsurfing lessons.
+In case you'd like to go out on the bay, the Mission Bay Aquatic Center

 Continuing on Bayside Walk, the next small street you cross, El Carmel Place, leads out to the Mission Bay Yacht Club